psecio/websecio/_posts/2012-08-10__OWASP-Top-Ten-Cross-Site-Scripting.md

 it essentially removes most issues that could be XSS related.
 Things like `>`, `&` and quotes are all sanitized.

+The quick and dirty way to take care of lots of your issues is by escaping with `htmlspecialchars`:

+`
+<?php
+echo htmlspecialchars($_GET['test']);
+?>
+`

+This removes the HTML from the input and does a prety good job of sanitizing things.
+One thing to be careful of, though - while it can prevent the inclusion of full tags, you still have to be careful if you're using the user inputted value in you tag attributes.

+Remember the mantra: **Filter Input, Escape Output** (FIEO it!)

 ### Resources

 * [OWASP XSS Cheat Sheet](https://www.owasp.org/index.php/XSS_(Cross_Site_Scripting)_Prevention_Cheat_Sheet)